HomeSite Map

 Sometime in 2021, Giles Martin and engineer Sam Okell returned to the master tapes of "The Long And Winding Road" to create a new mix for inclusion on an Anniversary version of the "Let It Be" album available in various editions, orchestration and all.
 They also created a stereo mix of "take 19" as recorded on January 31st, 1969 during their "Apple Studio Performance," the very last time The Beatles ever played the song.
 The January 26th, 1969 recording as originally included on the proposed Glyn Johns "Get Back" album from 1969 was also remastered at this time.

-As for Paul's solo career, sometime between May 7th and June 23rd, 1976, during the American leg of their “Wings Over The World” tour of that year, a live recording of “The Long And Winding Road” was done, this being included on their “Wings Over America” album.
+Thereafter, sometime between May 7th and June 23rd, 1976, during the American leg of Paul's “Wings Over The World” tour of that year, a live recording of “The Long And Winding Road” was done, this being included on their “Wings Over America” album.
 The song was extended somewhat with a subtle piano introduction and was interspersed with a brass section on stage.
 Overdubs to ready the live album for release were recorded between October and November of 1976, which apparently consisted mostly of backing vocals.
 Since there is a touch of backing vocals heard on this recording on the line “don't keep me waiting” in the final moments of the song, these may have been recorded as overdubs during these months at EMI Studios.

 Since the official Beatles release of the song was such a thorn in his side, he didn't hesitate to re-record the song in the studio for his “Give My Regards To Broadstreet” movie and subsequent soundtrack album.
 This new rendition was recorded sometime between 1982 and 1983 at Abbey Road Studios (formerly EMI), George Martin's AIR Studios and CTS Studios, all in London.
 Instrumentation on this excellent recording consists of Paul on piano and all vocals, Dick Morrissey on saxophone, Trevor Barstow on electric piano, Herbie Flowers on bass, Dave Mattacks on drums, and Pat Halling, Laurie Lewis, Raymond Keenlyside and Tony Gilbert on strings.
 There are some arrangement differences heard on this recording as well as Paul reverting to singing “you'll never know” in the bridge instead of “you've always known” in the later Beatles rehearsals and recordings.
 And as mentioned above, Paul thought to include extensive saxophone work in this version as he originally envisioned back in January of 1969.